priestd09/Cloner/README.md

 ###Warning
 There is very little output on th command-line, no error-handling and no messaging.
 Use at you own risk.
 Don´t use it as your one and only backup system.

-Don't try this at home!
+Don't try this at home! - Really